theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/knowledge-base/integration-with-cloud-interfaces.md

 ---
 title: Integration with Cloud Interfaces
-description: This article describes a use case where Xtract Core is integrated into a cloud application.
+description: This article describes a use case where Xtract Core is integrated into a customer application.
 search:
   exclude: true
 ---

-This article describes an example integration of {{ productName }} into a customer application.
+This article describes a use case where {{ productName }} is integrated into an on-premise application that uses a cloud interface.

 ### About the Application